andreip/andreip.github.io/_posts/2018-09-27-built-own-computer.md

 top: a java like programming language - Jack, operating system libraries (for math, for drawing pixels on the screen, for memory management etc.), a compiler, a virtual machine and an assembler that all worked together.
-Eventually I was able to play my own chess game which compiled down to machine code and ran on the above mentioned CPU, just awesome!
+Eventually I was able to play [my own chess game][jack-chess] which compiled down to machine code and ran on the above mentioned CPU, just awesome!

 I was very enthusiastic about the course and it was super fun, I learned a lot.